renzgabrinao/P01-FWD2-MockWebsite/README.md

-# P01-FWD2-MockWebsite
+# FWD HTML Project
-Project for FWD2 module for SSD 2023
+This is an FWD HTML project.